knative/docs/docs/versioned/bookstore/page-7/slack-sink-learning-knative-eventing-and-apache-camel-K-integration.md

 ![image](images/image4.png)

 Now, you have completed building the sample app.
-When you submit a comment, you should always receive a notification in your test Slack workspace, achieving the same result as shown in the demo video.
+When you submit a "bad" comment, you should receive a notification in your test Slack workspace, achieving the same result as shown in the demo video.

 ## **Conclusion**